Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Indeed, going forward we did not only have to share the road, but most likely we would have to share rooms!
 Had I tainted my relationship with them forever?

 I journaled; "All I wanted was to just get around them.
-And I actually think that some of it had to do with proving to myself, that I was doing well, despite the exercise-induced asthma (from my virus-caused post-nasal drip).
+And I actually think that some of it had to do with proving to myself that I was doing well, despite the exercise-induced asthma (from my virus-caused post-nasal drip).
 Plus, I hated this day ~ long, steep hill climbs, then down, down, down, pavement, pavement, pavement."

 Indeed, for most of the afternoon I was miserable.
 The Primitivo was to prove to be more intense than I realized.
-Now that my body was acclimating, somewhat, after day four, I was getting sick with a virus.
+Now that my body was acclimating, somewhat, after day four on the Camino Primitivo, I was getting sick with a virus.
+I was supposed to be at the top of my game.
+I needed to prove to myself that I was physically equipped to handle this challenge.

 As it turns out, I was to suffer the same physical challenges that plague most pilgrimage travelers.
 I didn't have the super strong immune system.
 My body does have limits.
-However, on this day four on the Camino Primitivo, I suppose I proved that I was better than average.
+However, on this day I suppose I proved that I was better than average.
 I needed to prove that my not-so-gracious race had made a difference to me that day.

 Now, I am graciously accepting my lack of graciousness.
 I am human.
 I needed to feel strong, fast and young in the face of my own personal adversity.
 I needed to persevere.
 And so it is/was.
 Hindsight is 20/20 now when I look at my day four on the amazing Camino Primitivo.